jzaplet/cookie-bar/README.md

 # Smart GDPR CookieBar

-1. You must describe which cookies you use on the website and you cannot use marketing cookies without visitors accept "cookie using". **This CookieBar is sufficient basic solution**.
+1. You must describe which cookies you use on the website and you cannot use marketing cookies without visitor's agreement (click on "agree" button). **This CookieBar is sufficient basic solution**.

-This CookieBar can load marketing scripts only if visitor accept the "cookie using".
+2. This CookieBar can load marketing scripts only if visitor accept the "cookie using".

 2. **Benefit:** If anybody click on "Read more" button it collect data about cookie-names (NOT values) and our website (http://cookies.wakers.cz) show the "cookie conditions" based on this.